Arian04/android-hid-client/README.md

 * Rooted device running Android
 	- Technically supported versions: 10 - 12
 	- Tested versions: 12
-* The presence of an HID character device (`/dev/hidgX`)
-	- Can be created using [USB Gadget Tool](https://github.com/tejado/android-usb-gadget), as mentioned above
 * Soft Keyboard
 	- I test the app with Gboard and Hacker's keyboard, but Hacker's keyboard is the one with better support, more keys, and [less issues](https://github.com/Arian04/android-hid-client/issues?q=label%3A%22soft+keyboard+issue%22+is%3Aclosed).
 	- Important Hacker's Keyboard settings to change: